-22.0 22.0 Reduction or Waiver of Local Cost Share Proje Project Title: Appli cant: ONL\ Atar For Disadvantaged Community or Economically Distressed Applicants ONLY.
-At a minimum, the following information must be included (Refer to Appendices E and F for details on what to include): 22.1 2.1 Documentation of the Presence of Disadvantaged or Economically Distressed Communities: 22.2 22.2 Documentation of Disadvantaged or Economically Distressed Community Participation: 22.3 Benefits and Impacts to Disadvantaged or Economically Distressed Co mmunities: 22.4 Calculation of Population and Median Household Income for the Disad Community or Economically Distressed Area and other applicable calc Economically Distressed Areas: Provide sample calculations showing the MHI of the population served by the water from the project and sample calculations or EDA Mapping Tool maps for other applicable criteria for supporting Economically Distressed Area determination.
-Applicants are required to submit maps or other information depicting the boundary of the Applicant's service area.
-Applicants must provide documentation for the MHI of all individuals served by the water from the project (land owners, and other residents served by the project) in the Applicant's service area.
-22.5 Reduced or waived local share: Explain why the local share has to be reduced or waived.
+22.0 Reduction or Waiver of Local Cost Share Proje Project Title: Appli cant: ONL) At a r For Disadvantaged Community or Economically Distressed Applicants ONLY.
+At a minimum, the following information must be included (Refer to Appendices E and F for details on what to include): 22.1 2.1 Documentation of the Presence of Disadvantaged or Economically Distressed Communities: 22.2 2 Documentation of Disadvantaged or Economically Distressed Community Participation: 22.3 Benefits and Impacts to Disadvantaged or Economically Distressed Communities: 22.4 Calculation of Population and Median Household Income for the Disade Community or Economically Distressed Area and other applicable calculations Economically Distressed Areas: Provide sample calculations showing the MHI of the population served from the project and sample calculations or EDA Mapping Tool maps to applicable criteria for supporting Economically Distressed Area determing Applicants are required to submit maps or other information depicting the Applicant's service area.
+Applicants must provide documentation of all individuals served by the water from the project (land owners, and residents served by the project) in the Applicant's service area. or other ination. he boundary i for the MHI 22.5 Reduced or waived local share: Explain why the local share has to be reduced or waived.
 Enter the pro share in Budget Table, Attachment 10. posed local